-MANILA – Property developer Century Properties Group is considering bidding for government’s infrastructure projects, its chairman, Jose Antonio, said Tuesday.
+MANILA – Property developer Century Properties Group is considering bidding for government’s infrastructure projects, its Executive Chairman of the Board, Jose Antonio, said Tuesday.

 Antonio told ANC’s “The Boss” that the company has been approached by potential partners to bid for private-public partnership (PPP) projects.
 The government’s plan to remove premium payments for projects is a positive development, he added.